 “Saturday in the Park” by Chicago

 I was surprised and slightly dismayed to learn that despite the appropriate name of the band that sings it, “Saturday in the Park” takes place nowhere near Chi-Town — in fact, the park in question lies about 700 miles to the east.
 The band’s keyboardist, Robert Lamm, was inspired to write the song after walking through Central Park in New York City on July 4 of 1971 (which, equally disappointingly, was actually a Sunday…).
-Geographical dissonance aside, the song remains a great, relaxing tune to pop on during a stroll around one of Chicago’s beautiful green spaces.
+Geographical dissonance aside, the song remains a great, relaxing tune to pop on during a stroll around one of Chicago’s Grant Park, one of the city’s most beautiful green spaces and home of the famous Chicago music festival, Lollapalooza.

 “Homecoming” by Kanye West